LED Grow Light Distance Chart From Plants. How Far Should Grow Lights Be From Plants?

 Grow Light Power (PPF)

 PPF stands for Photosynthetic Photon Flux.
 This is the amount of useable light a grow light can emit per second, measured as umol/s.
 All grow lights perform a similar function; they convert Watts from your wall socket into PAR (photosynthetically active radiation) for the plants.
 PAR includes the spectrums of light a plant can use for photosynthesis.
-All grow lights are not created equal, however, and some are much more efficient at converting Watts into PAR, wich we measure as PPF, than others.
+All grow lights are not created equal, however, and some are much more efficient at converting Watts into PAR, which we measure as PPF, than others.
 If we divide these numbers together we get PPF/W, PPE, or ‘efficacy’.
 Essentially how many umol of PAR you get for every Watt.

 While PPF isn't something you can measure at home, it does determine the next measurement we'll cover, which is very important in determining the distance of your grow light.
 And, you can get an idea of how efficient your grow light is by looking at it's PPF/W or PPE on the label.